 Business Development activity during lockdown and post lockdown has performed well with some areas being surprisingly consistent.
 The team have continued to submit numerous RFP's and Tenders across both the public and private sectors.
 There has also been a lot of activity across the International partnership network, with some business wins through the International Labour Organisation, 'Skills for Prosperity Fund' and a UK Government funded British Council project, both looking at skills development in West Java, Indonesia.
+The College has also been successful in procuring new business which will be undertaken before the end of July 2022.
+This is helping with cash-flow for the current financial year.

 The FWDF team have worked tirelessly throughout lockdown with the development of over 200 courses which are predominantly still being delivered online.
-Since March 2020, there have also been over 10,000 employees undertaking training on funded programmes.
-Physical delivery is now expected to take place late January, early February on campus, allowing the team to work through the number of postponed programmes.
+Since March 2020, there have also been over 13,000 employees undertaking training on funded programmes.